Journal Entries Tab

 Journal entries record accounting transactions of a business.
 The terminology refers to the days of hand-written accounting records, when daily transactions were were entered in a journal and later posted to individual account ledgers.

 In Manager, most transactions are entered in other functional tabs, thereby automating many decisions about account posting and reducing errors.
-So journal entries are relatively few.
-Most record transfers between accounts.
-In fact, no transaction involving the actual receipt or payment of funds by a business can be recorded via a journal entry.
+So normally journal entries are relatively few.
+In the past, entries made using journal entries were limited.

 Journal Entries can be added, changed (edited), viewed, deleted, printed or made inactive.